This classic Vegan Stuffing is sure to become a favorite. It's made with sour dough bread, mushrooms, fresh sage and thyme.

 If you need to feed more people, you can double the recipe and use two baking dishes or an extra large baking dish.

 Many stuffing recipes have eggs, but this one does not.
 It is 100% vegan.

 Eggs aren't necessary in stuffing.
 The vegetable broth helps keep everything together and once you bake it, it sticks together in areas.

 Technically stuffing is defined as an edible mixture that is stuffed into another food and cooked in it, whereas dressing is cooked in a separate dish.

 Whether you cook it in another food or not, it depends on where you live as to what you call it.

 I chose to call this recipe stuffing because that's what it's called where I live.
-(And even though this is a vegan recipe, it could be used to stuff a winter squash.)
+(And even though this is a vegan recipe, it could be used to stuff a squash.)

 - Cut bread into cubes and spread onto two baking sheets.
 Toast until thoroughly dry and crispy.